mozilla/data-docs/src/cookbooks/events_best_practices.md

 which can further confuser users.

-[1]: If a user defines an event in Events.yaml without specifying a list of acceptable methods, the method will default to the name of the event for records created by that event.
+[1]: Events do have `name` fields, but they aren't included in the event records and thus are not present in the resulting dataset.
+Also, If a user defines an event in Events.yaml without specifying a list of acceptable methods, the method will default to the name of the event for records created by that event.

 #### Suggested Convention:

-To simplify things in the future, we suggest recording the event name in the category field in this format when designing new events:
+To simplify things in the future, we suggest adding the event name to the category field using dot notation when designing new events:

 ```
 "category.event_name"